New-author-bio-examples-checklist

 What Should An Author Bio Include?

-The anatomy of a standout bio is quite simple – take care of the basics, then break the mold with something unique.
+The anatomy of a standout bio is quite simple – take care of the basics, then leave an impression with something unique.

 The Fundamentals